YottaDB/YDBDoc/ProgrammersGuide/isv.rst

    $ echo $ydb_compile
    -LIST -LENGTH=56 -SPACE=2

-This example uses the environment variable ydb_compile to set up $ZCOMPILE.
+This example uses the environment variable ydb_compile to initialize $ZCOMPILE.
 Then it modifies $ZCOMPILE with the SET command.
-The ZLINK argument specifies a file with a .m extension (type), which forces a compile.
-The compile produces a listing for routine A.m and does not produce an object module if A.m contains compilation errors.
-After YottaDB terminates, the shell command echo $ydb_compile demonstrates that the SET command did not change the environment variable.
+The ZLINK argument specifies a file with a ``.m`` extension, which forces a compilation.
+The compilation produces a listing for routine ``A.m`` and does not produce an object module if ``A.m`` contains compilation errors.
+After YottaDB terminates, the shell command ``echo $ydb_compile`` demonstrates that the SET command did not change the environment variable.

 .. _zcstatus-isv: